Nora Pöyhönen

 Alexandra Eleonora "Nora" Pöyhönen (née Europaeus; 16 July 1849 – 1 April 1938) was a Finnish horticulturist and school director.

 From an early age Pöyhönen was interested in agriculture, and later as a provost's wife, was able to focus on horticulture.
 She soon gained attention due to her excellent gardening skills.

 Pöyhönen wanted to develop level of education and awareness of horticultural potential.
 After moving to Haapavesi she started a horticultural and cooking school, which taught both cultivation and utilisation of harvest.
 The school still operates today.

 Pöyhönen had seven children of whom six survived to adulthood.

 Early life

 Pöyhönen's parents were Liperi vicar Anders Josef Europaeus and Selma Augusta née Lampa.
 From a young age she was interested in agriculture.
-She wanted to become a primary school teacher but had to abandon her studies due to health reasons.
+She wanted to become a primary school teacher but had to abandon her studies for health reasons.

 In 1875 she married priest Juho Pöyhönen.
 When he was appointed chaplain of Pielisjärvi Nora Pöyhönen independently took care of the vicarage plantations, which eventually flourished so well that it caught attention of the Finnish Senate Agricultural Committee.